-At AIS, the goals of learning and • Improving: Quality of product, working development initiatives is to align individual aspirations and performances to the organisational objectives.
+At AIS, the goals of learning and development initiatives is to align individual aspirations and performance to the organisational objectives.
 AIS has undertaken several learning and development initiatives, which help train AIS's various teams.
 The training system has been designed based on benchmarking with OEMs and other best-in-class companies.
 New training initiatives are customized in line with the latest developments in technical and management fields.